mascah/cookiecutter-turbo-django/docs/0-introduction/the-modular-monolith-cited.rst

 - Cross-service debugging
 - Version compatibility management

 A small team managing a dozen services spends more time on operations than features.
-DHH notes that Basecamp's small team serves millions of users without microservices—proof that operational simplicity scales.
+DHH notes that Basecamp's small team serves millions of users without microservices.

 When Microservices Make Sense
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^